 Students with Disabilities

-Recognizing the vocational, career and learning needs of each and every student, WCTC and the Student Accessibility office are committed to providing academic and support services to students with disabilities.
-The college is dedicated to:
+Recognizing the vocational, career and learning needs of each student, WCTC’s Student Accessibility office is committed to providing a range of services to students with disabilities.
+Services include:

 - Attention-Deficit/Hyperactivity Disorder